Sheffield weather forecast: This is when heavy rain will hit Sheffield today

 What will the weather be like tomorrow in Sheffield?

-Tomorrow is set to see bursts of bright sunshine and sunny spells throughout the day, with light showers forecast between 6pm and 7pm.
-Maximum temperature of 12C.
+Tomorrow is set to be bright and sunny throughout most of the day, with a maximum temperature of 12C.

 What is the long-term forecast for Sheffield?